 In simple terms: YES

-A CVL is a course of action, therefore, to prevent conflict by creditors, an example being a winding-up petition.
+THEREFORE, a CVL is a course of action to prevent creditors’ conflict, an example being a winding-up petition.

-However, If the company can pay off the companies debts, then this would return the company to solvency.
-Then, the process may be halted, providing company assets not sold, and the company, therefore, remains registered at the companies house.
+However, If the company can pay off its debts, this would return the company to solvency.
+Then, the process may be halted, provided company assets are not sold, and the company remains registered at the companies house.

-If then in the event the company has been struck off.
+If then, if the company has been struck off.
 Therefore, you’re required to reinstate the company through a formal application, known as an administrative restoration.

-- A CVL once appointed, therefore, closes the company with immediate effect, deals with outstanding company debts, asset realisations maximised so that creditors receive payment.
-Usually, when a company enters a CVL, there remains a shortfall to creditors; this though may be written off when the company liquidates.
+- A CVL, once appointed, therefore, closes the company with immediate effect, deals with outstanding company debts, asset realisations maximised so that creditors receive payment.
+Usually, when a company enters a CVL, there remains a shortfall to creditors; this may be written off when the company liquidates.

-CVL’s are then for insolvent companies only.
-When a company is a solvent though, however, requires closure.
-Then to realise assets and cash, a members voluntary liquidation (MVL) is then the appropriate option.
+CVL’s remain only for insolvent companies.
+When a company is solvent, however, it requires closure.
+Then to realise assets and cash, a members voluntary liquidation (MVL) is the appropriate option.

 - Countenancing the continuance directors’ powers, if required.